 Tips to optimize the performance of Umbraco powered websites

 In Umbraco you can make a couple of changes to make Umbraco a bit more performant.
 As I’m not an ASP.NET programmer, there was one tip I couldn’t test but took for granted.
-Use these tips to your advantage, but some tips may require assistance of your IIS web server administrator.
+Use these tips to your advantage, but some tips may require assistance of your Windows Server IIS web server administrator.
 Remember him next System Administrator Appreciation Day 🙂

 Key for a better performing Umbraco website is less writing to disk, or reading from disk.
 I find that a bottleneck, even with SSD’s.
 Less reading and writing also saves on RAM (memory) and CPU usage, and thus process execution time in IIS.